BurnyCoder/all-mathematics/README.md

 This repository aims to be a comprehensive, interconnected knowledge base of mathematical and scientific concepts, from the foundational to the applied.

+**Warning**: This project has a lot of AI generated structuring of a lot of information and human double checking might have missed corrections of some hallucinations.
+Make sure to double check with Google, Wikipedia, etc.

 ## Structure

 The content is organized hierarchically into major fields.
 Each concept has its own file, detailing its definition, applications, variants, and relationships to other concepts.